 Aastrom has developed a proprietary cell culture chamber to implement the Company's process technology.
-The culture chamber produces cells on a clinical scale, and allow for simple, sterile recovery of the cells for therapeutic use.
-The Company believes that the Aastrom cell culture chamber may also be used for growing other human therapeutic cells, such as T-Cells used for lymphocyte therapies, chondrocytes for cartilage replacement, and mesenchymal tissues for bone and cartilage replacement.
-The Company holds exclusive licenses to two U.S. patents and additional applications for its cell culture chamber device technology.
+The culture chamber produces cells on a clinical scale and allows for simple, sterile recovery of the cells for therapeutic use.
+The Company believes that the Aastrom cell culture chamber may also be used for growing other human therapeutic cells, such as T-Cells and dendritic cells used for immunotherapies, chondrocytes for cartilage replacement, and mesenchymal tissues for bone and cartilage replacement.
+The Company holds exclusive rights to issued U.S. patents and additional applications for its cell culture chamber device technology.
 See "--Additional Stem Cell and Other Cell Therapies."